 Origin

-The origin component is where the data enters the pipeline.
-This is the original source of the data: anything from a text file to a database table.
-It may also be a continuous stream of data.
-The purpose of the origin is to obtain data from the source and, in some cases, a secondary aim is often to obtain any new or updated data generated to continuously refresh the data at the destination.
+The purpose of the origin is to obtain data from a source and, in some cases, a secondary aim is often to obtain any new or updated data generated to continuously refresh the data at the destination.
 This is usually achieved by establishing criteria that, when detected, will trigger pipeline updates — such as a scheduled execution time or detected changes to source systems.
 Automatic pipeline updates are crucial to keeping downstream systems in sync.

 Destination

 The destination, as its name implies, is the final endpoint for the data.
 This is typically a data storage location such as a data lake, data warehouse, or business intelligence (BI) tool.
 Data from one origin can have multiple destinations, depending on the end users of the data.
-A data pipeline could ingest some data from an origin, transform and join the data with other data sources, and then store the results in the data warehouse for analysis.
-It might also export it to a different database used, for example, to serve a website.

 Transformation

 As we have discussed, data often comes from numerous different origins.
 Each origin will have different standards and formats for storing data, making it complex to combine these datasets in a meaningful way.
-For the best chance of producing accurate models, such as machine learning (ML) models, clean and standardized datasets are especially important.
+For the best chance of producing accurate models, such as machine learning models, clean and standardized datasets are especially important.

 Dependencies